 Martin was quiet and then smiled broadly.
 With a grin, he said, “If you hire me, then you won’t be so short-handed.”

 Mike laughed and said, “I have to talk to Mr. Smith and we’ll get back to you to let you know our decision.”

 Standing, Martin went to the door.
-He stopped as his hand reached for the doorknob and said, “If you don’t mind, I’d like to stay here until you and he make up your minds.”
+He stopped as his hand reached for the doorknob and said, “If you don’t mind, I’d like to stay until you and he make up your minds.”

 “Because I can start working today,” answered Martin.
 He knew he was taking a chance, but he had nothing else to do.
-Going home to sit on the curb swapping stories with the other guys didn’t seem all that attractive to him.
+Going home to sit on the curb swapping lies with the other guys didn’t seem all that attractive to him.

 “Okay.
 Go out and sit in the chair.
 I’m not sure when I’ll have a chance to talk to Mr. Smith, but we’ll try to get around to it as soon as possible,” replied Mike.

 “Thank you,” replied Martin as he left the office.
 As he walked down the aisle, he realized that he hadn’t blown the job and there was still a chance.
 He felt that Jerry liked him enough to send him here and that the interview went well with Mike.

 Entering the front of the store, Martin saw that his brother was waiting by the door ready to leave.
 Taking a seat, he said, “Abe, you can go home without me.
 I’m waiting here to find out if I’m hired.
 If so, I’ll start work.”

 Jerry had hung up the phone just in time to overhear what Martin had said to Abe.
 The kid had surprised him, demonstrating a real desire to work here that he hadn’t realized was present.
 Abe said, “Hey, I’ll wait with you.”